xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Can xemu load an Xbox game disc from my computer's DVD drive?
 Generally, no. You will need to create a backup of your game disc.
 Please [see here](disc-images.md) for more information about creating and using disc images.

+#### Q: Why does xemu crash when I enable Surround Sound in my EEPROM?
+This is because Surround Sound isn't implemented in xemu yet, please disable this in your [EEPROM](eeprom.md) if you have it enabled.